How Bystanders Can Help Stop Bullying

 Lee esto en EspañolBystanders can play a key role in stopping bullying — both in school and online.
 Help your kids learn what it means to stand up for someone who is bullied.

 Bullying can take a toll on a young person’s mental and physical health.
-Victims of bullying are more likely to:
+Victims of bullying are more likely to experience:

 Victims are not the only ones who suffer because of bullying.
-Kids and teens who witness bullying are also more likely to experience:
+Kids and teens who witness bullying are also more likely to:

 Experts say bystanders play an important role in putting an end to bullying.
 While most kids who are bullied won’t tell anyone, someone else who sees it can report it to a teacher, parent or other trusted adult.
 This brings bullying out in the open.